Revised Standard Version Catholic Edition: RSV Second Catholic Edition (RSV-2CE)

 In early 2006, Ignatius Press released the Revised Standard Version, Second Catholic Edition (RSV-2CE).
 The Ignatius Edition "was revised according to [the norms of] Liturgiam authenticam, 2001" and "approved under the same [i.e. 1966] imprimatur by the Secretariat for Doctrine and Pastoral Practices, National Council of Catholic Bishops, February 29, 2000."
 To that end, Ignatius Press submitted its proposed revisions to the United States Conference of Catholic Bishops and to the Congregation for Divine Worship, making specifically-requested changes to those portions of the text in liturgical use as lectionary readings.
 As with the original RSV and its first Catholic edition, the translation copyright remains in the hands of the National Council of Churches.
-The RSV-2CE is the basis for Ignatius Press' The Ignatius Catholic Study Bible: New Testament, and is likewise used in Midwest Theological Forum's The Didache Bible, a study bible with commentaries based on the Catechism of the Catholic Church.
-The RSV-2CE is also the translation used in the English Language version Great Adventure Catholic Bible, published By Ascension Press.
-Father Mike Schmitz reads from this translation in his Bible in a Year podcast.
+The RSV-2CE is the basis for Ignatius Press' The Ignatius Catholic Study Bible: New Testament, and is likewise used in Midwest Theological Forum's The Didache Bible, a study Bible with commentaries based on the Catechism of the Catholic Church.
+The full Ignatius Catholic Study Bible, including both the Catholic Old Testament and the New Testament, was published in Fall 2024.
+The RSV-2CE is also the translation used in the English-language version Great Adventure Catholic Bible, published by Ascension Press.
+Father Mike Schmitz reads from this translation in his podcast, The Bible in a Year.

 The Second Catholic Edition removed archaic pronouns (thee, thou) and accompanying verb forms (didst, speaketh), revised passages used in the lectionary according to the Vatican document Liturgiam authenticam and elevated some passages out of RSV footnotes when they favored Catholic renderings.
-For instance, the RSV-2CE renders "almah" as "virgin" in Isaiah 7:14, restores the term "begotten" in John 3:16 and other verses, uses the phrase "full of grace" instead of "favored one" in Luke 1:28, and substitutes "mercy" for "steadfast love" (translated from the Hebrew hesed) throughout the Psalms.
+For instance, the RSV-2CE renders "almah" as "virgin" in Isaiah 7:14, restores the term "begotten" in John 1:18 and other verses, uses the phrase "full of grace" instead of "favored one" in Luke 1:28, and substitutes "mercy" for "steadfast love" (translated from the Hebrew hesed) throughout the Psalms.